-Biographical materials include copies of Kottler's biography and curriculum vitae.
-Correspondence is with friends, family, and associates, including Arna Goffe, Gwen-Li Goo, Lauren Grossman, Judith Schwartz, and Patti Warashina.
-Writings consist of Kottler's doctoral dissertation, "An Exhibition of Pottery in Support of Three Processes in Ceramics."
-Artist, institutional, and teaching files include the University of Washington, the Tacoma Art Museum, the Watershed Center for Ceramic Arts, and the Garth Clark Gallery as well as inventory lists, sales records, banking records, and correspondence relating to the establishment and business conduct of the Howard Kottler Charitable Trust; Photographs, slides and negatives are of Kottler and his work.
-Audio cassette tapes (28) are of interviews with Kottler by Patricia Failing.
-Printed material includes comic books, newspaper clippings, exhibition announcements, catalogues, posters and craft periodicals featuring Kottler.
+The Howard Kottler papers measure 12.0 linear feet and date from circa 1925-2001.
+Included are biographical materials consisting of copies of Kottler's biography, curriculum vitae, a 1948 year book from Cleveland Heights High School, diplomas and awards, and a 1988 calendar with notations by Kottler; correspondence with friends, family, and associates, including Arna Goffe, Gwen-Li Goo, Lauren Grossman, Judith Schwartz, Patti Warashina aand others; writings including Kottler's doctoral dissertation, "An Exhibition of Pottery in Support of Three Processes in Ceramics"; artist, institutional, and teaching files consisting of the University of Washington, the Tacoma Art Museum, the Watershed Center for Ceramic Arts, and the Garth Clark Gallery as well as inventory lists, sales records, banking records, and correspondence relating to the establishment and business conduct of the Howard Kottler Charitable Trust; photographs, slides and negatives of Kottler and his work; audio visual material including 27 audio cassettes of interviews with Kottler, circa 1988-1989, by Patricia Failing who wrote the book "Howard Kottler: Face to Face", Univ. of Washington, 1995, 35 mm reel stills of Kottler's "American Gothic", 1/4 in. sound recording labeled Exp 1 first; and few unidentified beta, VHS and cassette tapes; and printed material consisting of comic books, newspaper clippings, exhibition announcements, catalogs, posters and craft periodicals featuring Kottler.